North Carolina Green Party Platform

 The North Carolina Green Party opposes these policies and stands for increased citizen awareness and involvement in reorienting U.S. foreign policy and in opposing the militarism, the suppression of the truth, and suspension of due process in the pursuit of that policy.

-1. The North Carolina legislature should determine an hourly living wage, based on a forty-hour work week, that all North Carolina employers must pay all employees, full- or part-time.
+1. The North Carolina legislature should determine a minimum hourly living wage, based on a forty-hour work week, that all North Carolina employers must pay all employees, full- or part-time.
 The level of this living wage should be reevaluated and adjusted, if necessary, every four years.
 Municipalities should have the right under state law to set their own minimum hourly wage over and above that set by the state.

 1. Zoning laws should integrate accessible, low-income housing into all segments of a community.
 We also support volunteer efforts to address public housing problems.